By Brand Point Content

 “Eating more meatless meals is one way to complement a healthier lifestyle,” say Registered Dietitians Tammy Lakatos Shames and Lyssie Lakatos.
 “By swapping out fatty meats for fresh, nutrient-rich foods, you can help nourish your body with vitamins and fiber, while consuming less saturated fat.
 We love grilling vegetables and fruits during the summer, as well as healthful proteins like Eggland’s Best eggs, which contain 25 percent less saturated fat and stay fresher longer when compared to ordinary eggs.”

 For consumers following the trend of vegetarianism, Tammy and Lyssie, also known as The Nutrition Twins, recommend they take a closer look at their diets, to ensure they are consuming foods rich in the essential nutrients commonly found in meat.
 Often, vegetarians are not eating enough foods rich in protein, vitamin B12 and omega-3 fatty acids.
 According to the Diabetic Exchange List, designed by the American Diabetes Association and the American Dietetic Association, one large Eggland’s Best egg can be substituted for one medium-fat meat.
+How much BBQ per person is required.

 Here are a few tips from Tammy and Lyssie on alternatives to grilling meat: